 - 1) Following a recommendation made by the INTEGRAL Users Group (IUG) in June 2008, the vast majority of observing time shall be made available to non-ToO observations exceeding 1 Ms of exposure (so-called "Key Programmes"). - 2) About 2 Ms will be reserved for the execution of ToO observations.
 This is allocated for long-term planning before the start of the AO.
-If justified on the basis of scientific merit, more time may be allocated to ToO observations. - 3) Usually an amount of carry-over time into this AO will develop, due to new ToOs or scheduling conflicts in AO-13. - 4) An amount of 25% of the open time is reserved for scientists from the Russian Federation in return for their provision of the launcher.
-The Time Allocation Committee (TAC) will award the guaranteed return on the same basis of scientific merit with all other proposals. - 5) The TAC had accepted 1 new 'multi-year' proposal in AO-13.
-This proposal covers observations for both the AO-13 cycle (1.5 Ms) and this AO-14 cycle (1.5 Ms).
+If justified on the basis of scientific merit, more time may be allocated to ToO observations. - 3) Usually an amount of carry-over time into this AO will develop, due to new ToOs or scheduling conflicts in AO-14. - 4) An amount of 25% of the open time is reserved for scientists from the Russian Federation in return for their provision of the launcher.
+The Time Allocation Committee (TAC) will award the guaranteed return on the same basis of scientific merit with all other proposals. - 5) The TAC had accepted 5 new 'multi-year' proposal in AO-14.
+These proposals cover observations for both the AO-14 cycle (10.5 Ms) and this AO-15 cycle (up to 9.5 Ms).